 If you run a restaurant and you are not using social media in 2016, you are doing your business a serious disservice.
 Active social media participation has become a crucial ingredient in the recipe for hospitality success.

-According to the 2015 Restaurant Industry Forecast, one in three American restaurants owners and operators are already very active on social media with around one half of restaurateurs planning to increase social media activity.
+According to the 2015 Restaurant Industry Forecast, one in three American restaurant owners and operators are already very active on social media with around one half of restaurateurs planning to increase social media activity.

 Find more statistics at Statista.